kyegomez/GeneSplice/README.md

 ## 5. Integration of Domain-Specific Knowledge
 Incorporating domain-specific knowledge, such as biological pathway information or gene function annotations, into gene expression transformers can enhance their interpretability and robustness.
 By leveraging this knowledge during training and inference, the model can prioritize relevant genes, identify key biological processes, and provide more meaningful insights.
 Integration of domain-specific knowledge can help bridge the gap between gene expression analysis and biological understanding, advancing the practical applications of gene expression transformers.

-## Conclusion
-Advancing the field of gene expression transformers requires explicit architectural model improvements.
-The proposed enhancements, including hierarchical attention mechanisms, adaptive learning rate scheduling, graph attention networks, contrastive learning with self-supervised pre-training, and integration of domain-specific knowledge, aim to push the state-of-the-art in gene expression analysis.
-By incorporating these improvements, we can expect to achieve more accurate predictions, better capture complex dependencies, and enhance the interpretability of gene expression models, ultimately advancing our understanding of gene regulation and its implications in various biological processes.

 ### What is gene expression?
 Can enformer create genes?